-The YesPlz Style Filter is a fashion discovery tool that’s powered by artificial intelligence, and eliminates the need for confusing text-search.
+The YesPlz Style Filter is a fashion product discovery tool that’s powered by artificial intelligence, and eliminates the need for confusing text-search.
 Instead, customers simply select their preferred style attributes on a virtual mannequin, and receive instant results in real-time that are accurate and fashion-forward.

 On the retailer end, the YesPlz Style Filter algorithm learns retailers’ products, automatically tagging the most important fashion attributes along the way.

-When Kolon Mall and Lately implemented the YesPlz Style Filter to reimagine the fashion discovery process, both retailers saw an increase in customer satisfaction and more accurate search results.
+When Kolon Mall and Lately implemented the YesPlz Style Filter to reimagine the fashion product discovery process, both retailers saw an increase in customer satisfaction and more accurate search results.

 You can read the full case study here: How Fashion AI Transformed Two Online Retailers.

 Ecommerce trends in 2023 continuing to ride the wave of tech excitement from 2022.
 But, what technology developments should we keep an eye on?
 And what developments can we leave behind?
 Read on to find out our predictions.